-Located off one the streets you’ll find a mini docking station where you can jump into a metal lattice cable car and prepare yourself for the ride.
+Located off one the streets you’ll find a mini docking station where you can jump into a metal lattice cable car to prepare for the ride.

 The idea is to sit at the over the side and gaze at the amazing view of Jardin and of course the memorable church.
 It’s easy to see why my friends back in Medellin recommend I come here.

 💡Smart Travel Tip

-The cost is around 8,000COP and worth the ride, it’s not fast, expect a gentle pull that allows you to enjoy the view.
+The cost is around 8,000COP and worth the ride!
+It’s not a speedy trip, so expect a gentle pull that allows you to enjoy the view.

 Visit the Truchería

-Other travelers, I have met who were backpacking Colombia missed this.
-You have to do a slight detour down one of the streets to get here but after a 15-minute stroll admiring the mountains you arrive at the Trucharía.
+Other travelers backpacking Colombia who I met missed this.
+You have to do a slight detour down one of the streets to get here but after a 15-minute stroll admiring the mountains you arrive at the Truchería.

-The Trucharía is the name for a place were trout are bred, and in this case, sold on-site in their restaurant.
-Finding lunch better than this in Jardin (for the price and quality) is difficult to match.
+The Truchería is the name for a place were trout are bred, and in this case, sold on-site in their restaurant.
+Finding better lunch than this in Jardin (for the price and quality) is difficult to match.

-When you’re ready you can sit down at a table at the restaurant and get a high-quality meal consisting of trout, rice, salad, patacones, and hogado.
+When you’re ready sit down at a table at the restaurant and get a high-quality meal consisting of trout, rice, salad, patacones, and hogado.

 Also, they make other local delicacies on-site (panelitas) and you’re allowed to walk around and see all the process going on.